gautampachnanda101/devsetup/README.md

 This should setup minikube with:
 - Traefik & ninx Ingress
 - K8 dashboard and metric server
-- Bitnami helm charts with
+- With additional stack installed using helm charts
   - Prometheus stack
   - Loki
   - otel